MicrosoftDocs/customer-insights/ci-docs/export-omnisend.md

 ---
-title: "Export Customer Insights data to Omnisend"
+title: "Export segments to Omnisend"
 description: "Learn how to configure the connection and export to Omnisend." ms.date: 10/08/2021 ms.reviewer: mhart